nteract/papermill/README.rst

 |Logo|
 =========

-Papermill is map reduce for Jupyter notebooks.
+Papermill is a tool for parameterizing, executing, and analyzing Jupyter Notebooks.

-Stepping away from the hyperbole, our goals for Papermill include simplifying and streamlining:
+The goals for Papermill are:

 * Parametrizing notebooks
 * Executing and collecting metrics across the notebooks
-* Summarize collections of notebooks
+* Summarizing collections of notebooks

 Installation
 ------------